RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 OpenMM interface
 ======================================

 OpenMM is an open-source molecular mechanics library written in C++.
 It comes with a handy Python interface that was easily adapted for use with ASH.
-It has been designed for both CPU and GPU godes.
+It has been designed for both CPU and GPU codes.